Bottle-Feeding - Promoting Healthy Growth and Development

 You can start offering liquids from a cup when your baby is about 6 months old.

-But your baby should continue to get nutrition largely from breast milk or
+But make sure your baby continues to get nutrition largely from breast milk or

 formula until he or she is 12 months old.
-After that, allowing your child to
+After that time, try to have your child use a cup instead of a bottle.
+This can help your child avoid problems such as

 - Whether to give a vitamin D supplement.
 If you are bottle-feeding formula and your baby drinks at